 The [subjects] in the Gradual group flinched and sometimes squealed but remained at the goal and continued to eat.
 Those in the Sudden group seemed much more disturbed, lurching violently back, running away and crouching a distance from the goal (Miller 1960).

 There’s the clincher.
 At 335 Volts, some rats were still approaching the food and eating while getting shocked.
 In other words, those behaviors were not effectively punished.
 For the other rats, the behaviors were definitely punished–and the rats were traumatized.

 So there you have it.
 Two of the most common outcomes of using punishment are:

 - a spiral of ever-increasing punishment intensity that the animal learns to tolerate; or

 - a shut-down animal.

 This information has been available for 50 years.
-Yet aversive techniques are still casually recommended to pet owners with no education in learning theory, no exposure to the mechanical skills involved, and most important, no clue of the harm to the animal.
+Yet aversive techniques are still casually recommended to pet owners with no education in behavior science, no exposure to the mechanical skills involved, and most important, no clue of the harm to the animal.

 The Resilience of Behavior

 One of the things I finally “got” about punishment as I studied the graphs in these studies is that complete cessation of a behavior is rare.
 Again, our mental image of the results of punishment is incorrect.
 In the Miller experiment, the traumatized rats in the Sudden group did sometimes approach and eat the food despite intense punishment.
 The rats in the Gradual group consistently did so.

 The rats in the Gradual group correspond to dogs who are trained with gradually increasing punishment.
 They acclimate and the behavior continues.
 They get a punishment callus.
 The rats in the Sudden group probably resemble the heavily punished dogs I describe in my post Shut-Down Dogs, Part 2.